qeeqbox/reports/GoSearch22/script.js_deobfuscated.md

 ;
 ```
 <br /><br />
-gosearch22.script.js - de-obfuscated on my custom JS sandbox (it includes a module for obfuscation) with jsnice (attemp 2 with cleanup)
+gosearch22.script.js - de-obfuscated on the custom JS sandbox and applied more cleanup (attempt 2)

 ```js
 'use strict';